astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/3_building_blocks.rst

 Format of a Source object
 *************************

-In order to optimise memory usage the Source objects split the spatial and spectral characteristics of a target.
+In order to optimise memory usage the Source objects split the spatial and spectral characteristics of a target \citep{schmalzl2012}.

-**!!!** reference Schmalzl+2010 (old METIS simulator paper)

 These are held separately in two list: fields and spectra.
 A spatial field can be either a table of coordinated and flux scaling factors (e.g. the positions of stars in cluster) or a 2D weight map (e.g. an image of a galaxy).
 Each entry in a field must reference one of the entries in the list of spectra, however there is no requirement for a one-to-one relationship between field entries and spectral list entries.